 In terms of economic stability and growth, in 2008 the UK food and drink industry accounted for 7% of the national output, supporting about 3.7million jobs (Cabinet Office 2008).
 Trying to balance these complex elements of sustainability poses an enormous challenge.
 While some synergies can be found there are also a number of conflicting goals and potential tensions.
-For example, a recent report by the Sustainable Development Commission (SDC) suggested that while reducing the consumption of food and drink with low nutritional values could have a positive impact on public health, environmental sustainability (SDC 2009).
+For example, a recent report by the Sustainable Development Commission (SDC) suggested that while reducing the consumption of food and drink with low nutritional values could have a positive impact on public health, environmental sustainability and social inequalities, it could possibly have a negative impact on economic sustainability (SDC 2009).
 These issues can no longer be addressed in isolation.
 This has led to calls for better integration of health and environmental impacts in future food policies to reduce the likelihood of conflict and unintended consequences of action or policy.
 In January 2010 the UK government launched 'Food 2030', a new national food strategy and the first for 50 years (UK government 2010)3.
 It set out a vision for 2030 to develop an integrated approach to food policy linking sustainability, food security and health.
 This is complex and is likely to be challenging, not least because currently there is no agreed definition of a sustainable diet.